Date: April 14, 2020

 Before storing the food wash it properly with warm water

 Wash and chop vegetables, blanch in boiling water for a minute, then immediately place under cold running water to deactivate the enzymes.

 high-water content like lettuces, tomatoes, and cucumbers such that it does not freeze.
 On the other hand, place asparagus, green beans, carrots, sprouts, and green leafy vegetables to freeze well.

-Fruits can store in the refrigerator such as apple (for months can save), but perishable fruits like bananas, all berries, cantaloupe, and pineapple require to be frozen well. (can chop into small pieces and place in a freezer bag and store it.)
+Fruits can store in the refrigerator such as apples (for months can save), but perishable fruits like bananas, all berries, cantaloupe, and pineapples require to be frozen well. (can chop them into small pieces and place them in a freezer bag and store it.)